Takahiro9-Murakami9/Japanese-frequency/README.md

-# This app can analyze and provide English translations!
+# This app can analyze text and provide words frequencies and English translations!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## introduction

-In the project directory, you can run:
+When learning a language, don't you think it's important to know how often certain vocabulary is used in a particular genre of text?
+For example, studying vocabulary with high frequency of occrence in the field of economics would be more efficient.
+This app provides users with the frequency of vocabulary and its English translations in Japanese text entered by user.

 ### `npm start`